ECCC-MSC/open-data/docs/msc-data/nwp_ciops/readme_ciops-datamart_en.md

 A 24h history is kept in this directory.

-## Technical specification of the grid
+## Technical specification of the grids

 ![Image of the CIOPS - East ocean domain](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/nwp_ciops/grille_ciops-east.png)